ayushsingh82/PwrMarket/README.md

-# MerlinAds
+# PWR-Market

-MerlinAds is a platform designed for running advertising campaigns targeted at specific regions such as Asia, the Pacific, and Europe.
+PWR-Market is a platform designed for running advertising campaigns targeted at specific regions such as Asia, the Pacific, and Europe.
 Users can initiate their campaigns by depositing Ethereum (ETH)/ BTC, after which the campaign goes live on our platform.
+You can also transfer message and funds from one PWR Wallet to another

 ## Features